agaric/biblio-zotero/README.txt

 ABOUT
 Biblio Zotero is a custom Feeds implementation to subscribe to multiple zotero user and group libraries and sync them with a biblio library.
-It has been tested with Biblio versions 6.x-1.15 and 7.x-1.0-rc4
+It has been tested with Biblio version 7.x-1.0-rc7

 DEPENDENCIES
 Requires: feeds and biblio. feeds_ui is also needed if you want to change